Broadway Dance Center: History

-In New York City in the early 1980s, aspiring dancers primarily came to NYC to vie for the chance to dance on a Broadway stage.
-Choreographers like Michael Bennett, Bob Fosse, and Jerome Robbins were creating brilliance on stage, while teachers like Luigi, Charles Kelley, Jamie Rogers, Henry LeTang, Phil Black, David Howard and Frank Hatchett were preparing dancers to become the versatile technical performers needed by these great choreographers.
+In New York City in the early 1980s, dancers came to NYC to audition for Broadway stages.
+Choreographers including Michael Bennett, Bob Fosse, and Jerome Robbins created works for the stage, while instructors including Luigi, Charles Kelley, Jamie Rogers, Henry LeTang, Phil Black, David Howard, and Frank Hatchett trained dancers to perform for these choreographers.

 Long-time New York City resident Richard Ellner took his first tap class at 52 years of age.
 He was a great fan of Broadway musicals, such as Dancin', Sophisticated Ladies, The Tap Dance Kid, and Cats.
 He was a business executive who fueled his love of the arts by taking jazz and tap classes.
 Ellner took his first jazz class with Francine Sama (aka Frankie Anne) when the studio site at 1733 Broadway was known as Jo Jo's Dance Factory.
 Ellner's desire to expand his training led him to the legendary jazz teacher Frank Hatchett at Hines-Hatchett.
 He later took on this location, newly named Hines & Hatchett, which was co-owned by Hatchett and Maurice Hines.

 In the '80s, Hines-Hatchett was like many small studios throughout the city.
 Studio owners had the demanding dual role of teaching while administrating their schools.

 In 1984, Ellner assumed ownership of Hines-Hatchett, renamed it Broadway Dance Center, and set off to create a studio that would provide a new home for teachers and dancers.
 Each instructor was encouraged to contribute his or her personal style and expertise.
 Students enjoyed the convenience of frequenting one studio for diversified training rather than traveling throughout the city.